celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

     })
 ```

-Similar to the ‘constructor()’ function in smart contracts, the ‘beforeEach()’ is executed once when the test script runs.
+Similar to the `constructor()` function in smart contracts, the `beforeEach()` is executed once when the test script runs.
 This property makes it a very good place to deploy and return global variables we're planning to use later in testing.
 For example, the deployer, deployed contract instance, address, signers, etc.

-Paste the following code in the ‘describe’ function.
+Paste the following code in the `describe` function.

 ```JavaScript
 describe('Ledger', function () {